 - If you think you are pregnant or if you have impregnated your partner

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 20 months after treatment.
-Men with female partners of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 8 months after your cancer treatment.
-Let your doctor know right away if you think you may be pregnant (or may have impregnated your partner).
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 20 months after treatment.
+Men with female partners of childbearing potential should use condoms, even after a vasectomy, during your cancer treatment and for at least 8 months after your cancer treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

 - Fertility warning: In women, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on egg banking.